jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ```
 The `SingletonA` class contains an internal static reference to an object of its own type, `singleton`.
 The constructor is `private` so that no other instance can execute it.
 The `static` `acquire()` method initializes the internal `singleton` if null, via the constructor, assigns and returns a reference.
 The GoF use `instance()` rather than `acquire()`, but I prefer the latter name, since it doesn’t suggest the underlying creation mechanism. `getInstance()` is another popular method name you’ll see.

 It’s nice and simple, but it contains a flaw.
 It is not thread safe.
-If multiple initial threads execute the null check at the same time, all will find it null and initialize the `singleton`.
+If multiple initial threads execute the `singleton` null check at the same time, all will find it null and initialize `singleton`.
 Multiple instances of `SingletonA` will be initialized, but only the last one will be retained.

 ## The Thread Safe Implementation
 The addition of `synchronized` makes the previous implementation thread safe: